Urigo/angular-meteor/README.md

     </div>

 ### Adding controllers, directives, filters and services
-Always use the exported package scope <code>ngMeteor</code> as your angular module.
+Use the exported package scope <code>ngMeteor</code> as your angular module.
 For example:

     ngMeteor.controller('TodoCtrl', function($scope) {